fgdevelop/TF-Training-BSM-and-Monte-Carlo-European-Option-Pricing/README.md

 - utils: Contains most of the data treatment functions along with other tools used on the previously described scripts.

 - class_bsm_mc_opt_price.py: Contains most of the pricing functions and it is responsible for the creation of the scenarios/scenarios + price dataset.

+OBS:
+- Currently the scripts must be on the same directory with 4 folders labeled as: mc_scenarios, mc_training_datasets, models, test_datasets, training_datasets for the storage of the CSV and keras files.

+- Each one of the dataset created will have a code of 3 numbers and 3 letters identifying it (ex.
+2h2X9o), this must be the inputs for training_model.py and applying_model.py scripts.